Jluzano/2.5d-game/README.txt

-This is a program created with Python to simulate a 2.5D game, and it is run through Git.
+This is a program created with Python to simulate a 2.5D game.
 The map is a 5x5 grid, and movement is as follows:

 O O O O O